Progressor/ProgressorMeteor/README.md

 * You can either clone the repository and build the project yourself
 * or simply execute the [*JAR* file](bin/ProgressorExecutor.jar) included in the directory `bin`.
-  * In this case, run the **Executor** with a working directory outside the *Meteor* projects, otherwise *Meteor* will recognise the files temporarily created and continuously restart the server.
+  * In this case, run the **Executor** with a working directory outside the *Meteor* projects, otherwise *Meteor* will recognize the files temporarily created and continuously restart the server.